General Parent Information

 Parents are welcome at any time and we encourage you to spend as much time with your baby but we would ask you to respect our request to refrain from visiting and phoning the unit between 7:00- 8:00 and 19:00-20:00, to facilitate staff change over and report time.
 Access/Entry to unit is via buzzer outside.
 Please only press the buzzer once and be patient while we answer as we are caring for your baby and other babies.

 There are ward rounds in Neonatal Intensive Care Unit (NICU) and Neonatal Intermediate Care Unit at 9am each morning and at 4pm each afternoon approximately.
 To ensure privacy and confidentiality, we ask you to leave the unit during the medical rounds.
 There is a seated area outside the door of the Intermediate Care Unit.
 We will call you into the unit when the medical round comes to your baby so you can meet and talk to your baby’s doctors.

 One of the most important thing you can do for your baby is performing hand hygiene.

 Please take time to have a break.
 Parents can avail of meals at reduced prices in the main canteen in CUH.
 Please ask the staff looking after your baby for the appropriate requisition form.

 Car Parking Passes

 We ask you not to use your mobile phone in the NNU.
-If you need to use your phone please step outside of the NNU.
-If you need to use you phone for photographs please ensure it is switched to silent.
+If you need to use your phone, please step outside of the NNU.
+If you need to use your phone for photographs, please ensure it is switched to silent.
 We ask you to clean your phone with a disposable wipe after each use.
-You may see some staff using phones for medical and emergency reasons.
+You may see some healthcare staff using phones for medical and emergency reasons.

 Newborn Hearing Screening